Sitemap and generator

 - A sitemap with all pages same higher priority and faster frequency is of null interest for Google.
 Give to pages the lower priority and the slower frequency if they are already indexed and not frequently changed.

 - For videos, a tag has been added to the sitemap protocol.
-See the tutorial for videos in sitemap from Google.

 - You may create a HTML map for visitors and an XML map for robots of search engines.